Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds

 \section{Acknowledgments}

-It is a pleasure to thank Johannes Persch and Gabriele Steidl for many enlightening discussions and inspirations.
+We gratefully acknowledge Johannes Persch and Gabriele Steidl for many enlightening discussions and inspirations.
 Furthermore, we thank the anonymous referees for making valuable comments and hints to improve the paper.
 S.~Neumayer acknowledges funding by the Research Training Group 1932, project area P3.
-A.~Effland and M.~Rumpf acknowledge support of the Collaborative Research Center 1060 funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the Hausdorff Center for Mathematics, both funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
+A.~Effland and M.~Rumpf acknowledge support of the Collaborative Research Center 1060 funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the Hausdorff Center for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
 A.~Effland additionally acknowledges support from the European Research Council under the Horizon 2020 program, ERC starting grant HOMOVIS, No. 640156.